SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 5.1a Versioning rules

-In SFe version 4, new versioning rules are used to replace the old ones.
+In SFe 4.0, new versioning rules are used to replace the old ones.

-The value of wMajor increases every time a change is made to the format that makes it incompatible with existing players.
+The value of `wMajor` increases every time a change is made to the format that makes it incompatible with existing players.

-- There will be at least 6 months between the first draft milestone of a new wMajor version and the release of the final specification.
+- There will be at least 6 months between the first draft milestone of a new `wMajor` version and the release of the final specification.
-- Older wMajor versions must be supported, either directly or via translation to the latest version.
+- Older `wMajor` versions must be supported, either directly or via translation to the latest version.
 - We strive to minimize the number of these updates whenever possible in favor of updates that are backward compatible.

-The value of wMinor increases every time a change is made to the format while retaining backwards compatibility.
+The value of `wMinor` increases every time a change is made to the format while retaining backwards compatibility.

 - These updates generally have only one or two draft milestones before the final specification releases.
 - Feature updates in these versions are smaller.

-To signify that the SFe file has been created to a draft specification, please use the description.
+The specification type used is found in the `ISFe-list` sub-chunk.

 * * *

-## 5.2 "isng" subchunk
+## 5.2 `isng` subchunk

-A new default isng sub-chunk value is used in SFe: "SFe version 4"
+A new default isng sub-chunk value is used in SFe: `SFe 4`.

-- SFe version 4 players should recognize this and remove the default velocity related filter used in SoundFont® 2.04.
+- SFe 4.0 players should recognize this and remove the default velocity related filter used in legacy SF2.04.
 - The ten "Default Modulators" will also be disabled by default.
-The Default modulation definition will be added in SFe version 4.1.
+The Default modulation definition will be added in SFe 4.1.
-- In the case of a missing isng chunk, files with an ifil sub-chunk with wMajor = 2 or 3 and wMinor >= 1024, or wMajor >= 4, assume an isng sub-chunk value of "SFe version 4."
-Don't assume "EMU8000."
+- In the case of a missing isng chunk, files with an ifil sub-chunk with `wMajor` = `2` or `3` and `wMinor` >= `1024`, or `wMajor` >= `4`, assume an isng sub-chunk value of `SFe 4`.
+Don't assume `EMU8000`.

 Additionally, UTF-8 is now used instead of ASCII, and the length limit is removed.

-- The "ISNG" subchunk contains a UTF-8 string of any length.
+- The `isng` subchunk contains a UTF-8 string of any length.
-- Example of value: "SFe version 4" (with appropriate zero bytes)
+- Example of value: `SFe 4` (with appropriate zero bytes).

-Reject anything not terminated with a zero byte, and assume the value "SFe version 4."
-Do NOT assume "EMU8000" by default.
+Reject anything not terminated with a zero byte, and assume the value `SFe 4`.
+Do NOT assume `EMU8000` by default.

 * * *

-## 5.3 "INAM" subchunk
+## 5.3 `INAM` subchunk

-This is mostly the same as in SoundFont® 2.04, but UTF-8 is now used instead of ASCII, and the length limit is removed.
+This is mostly the same as in legacy SF2.04, but UTF-8 is now used instead of ASCII, and the length limit is removed.

-- The "INAM" subchunk contains a UTF-8 string of any length.
+- The `INAM` subchunk contains a UTF-8 string of any length.
-- Example of value: "GM Sound Set" (with appropriate zero bytes)
+- Example of value: `GM Sound Set` (with appropriate zero bytes)

 Reject anything not terminated with a zero byte.
 Do NOT reject the file as "Structurally Unsound."

 * * *

-## 5.4 "irom" subchunk
+## 5.4 `irom` subchunk

-- Read the SoundFont® 2.04 specification for info on how to use ROM samples.
+- Read the legacy SF2.04 specification for info on how to use ROM samples.
 - The ROM emulator should be implemented in SFe programs.
-- This subchunk will eventually be reused for other features in a future version of this specification.
+- This subchunk may eventually be reused for other features in a future version of this specification.

 * * *

-## 5.5 "iver" subchunk
+## 5.5 `iver` subchunk

-- Read the SoundFont® 2.04 specification for info on how to use ROM samples.
+- Read the legacy SF2.04 specification for info on how to use ROM samples.
 - The ROM emulator should be implemented in SFe programs.
-- This subchunk will eventually be reused for other features in a future version of this specification.
+- This subchunk may eventually be reused for other features in a future version of this specification.

 * * *

-## 5.6 "ICRD" subchunk
+## 5.6 `ICRD` subchunk

-This is mostly the same as in SoundFont® 2.04, but UTF-8 is now used instead of ASCII, and the length limit is removed.
+This is mostly the same as in legacy SF2.04, but UTF-8 is now used instead of ASCII, and the length limit is removed.

-- The "ICRD" subchunk contains a UTF-8 string of any length.
+- The `ICRD` subchunk contains a UTF-8 string of any length.
-- Example of value: "November 19, 2024" (with appropriate zero bytes)
+- Example of value: `December 8, 2024` (with appropriate zero bytes)

 Reject anything not terminated with a zero byte.
 Do NOT reject the file as "Structurally Unsound."

 * * *

-## 5.7 "IENG" subchunk
+## 5.7 `IENG` subchunk

-This is mostly the same as in SoundFont® 2.04, but UTF-8 is now used instead of ASCII, and the length limit is removed.
+This is mostly the same as in legacy SF2.04, but UTF-8 is now used instead of ASCII, and the length limit is removed.

-- The "IENG" subchunk contains a UTF-8 string of any length.
+- The `IENG` subchunk contains a UTF-8 string of any length.
-- Example of value: "SF Author" (with appropriate zero bytes)
+- Example of value: `SF Author` (with appropriate zero bytes)

 Reject anything not terminated with a zero byte.
 Do NOT reject the file as "Structurally Unsound."

 * * *

-## 5.8 "IPRD" subchunk
+## 5.8 `IPRD` subchunk

-This is mostly the same as in SoundFont® 2.04, but UTF-8 is now used instead of ASCII, and the length limit is removed.
+This is mostly the same as in legacy SF2.04, but UTF-8 is now used instead of ASCII, and the length limit is removed.

-- The "IPRD" subchunk contains a UTF-8 string of any length.
+- The `IPRD` subchunk contains a UTF-8 string of any length.
-- Example of value: "SFe Players" (with appropriate zero bytes)
+- Example of value: `SFe Players` (with appropriate zero bytes)

 Reject anything not terminated with a zero byte.
 Do NOT reject the file as "Structurally Unsound."

 * * *

-## 5.9 "ICOP" subchunk
+## 5.9 `ICOP` subchunk

-This is mostly the same as in SoundFont® 2.04, but UTF-8 is now used instead of ASCII, and the length limit is removed.
+This is mostly the same as in legacy SF2.04, but UTF-8 is now used instead of ASCII, and the length limit is removed.

-- The "ICOP" subchunk contains a UTF-8 string of any length.
+- The `ICOP` subchunk contains a UTF-8 string of any length.
-- Example of value: "Copyright © All Rights Reserved." (with appropriate zero bytes)
+- Example of value: `Copyright © All Rights Reserved.` (with appropriate zero bytes)

 Reject anything not terminated with a zero byte.
 Do NOT reject the file as "Structurally Unsound."

 * * *

-## 5.10 "ICMT" subchunk
+## 5.10 `ICMT` subchunk

-This is mostly the same as in SoundFont® 2.04, but UTF-8 is now used instead of ASCII, and the length limit is removed.
+This is mostly the same as in legacy SF2.04, but UTF-8 is now used instead of ASCII, and the length limit is removed.

-- The "ICMT" subchunk contains a UTF-8 string of any length.
+- The `ICMT` subchunk contains a UTF-8 string of any length.
-- Example of value: "This file contains 128 instruments and a drum kit." (with appropriate zero bytes)
+- Example of value: `This file contains 128 instruments and a drum kit.` (with appropriate zero bytes)

 Reject anything not terminated with a zero byte.
 Do NOT reject the file as "Structurally Unsound."

 * * *

-## 5.11 "ISFT" subchunk
+## 5.11 `ISFT` subchunk

-This is mostly the same as in SoundFont® 2.04, but UTF-8 is now used instead of ASCII, and the length limit is removed.
+This is mostly the same as in legacy SF2.04, but UTF-8 is now used instead of ASCII, and the length limit is removed.

-- The "ISFT" subchunk contains a UTF-8 string of any length.
+- The `ISFT` subchunk contains a UTF-8 string of any length.
-- Example of value: "SFe Editor version 4.0" (with appropriate zero bytes)
+- Example of value: `SFe Editor version 4.0` (with appropriate zero bytes)

 Reject anything not terminated with a zero byte.
 Do NOT reject the file as "Structurally Unsound."

 * * *

-## 5.12 "ISFe" subchunk
+## 5.12 `ISFe-list` subchunk

 The `ISFe-list` sub-chunk includes many different sub-chunks to show information about SFe-specific features.
 Generally, we use the `ISFe-list` sub-chunk to make it clearer that this kind of information is SFe-specific.

 Due to compatibility constraints, the `ISFe-list` sub-chunk is found inside the `INFO-list` subchunk, rather than as a fourth RIFF chunk.
 Legacy SF players may not support more than three main RIFF chunks.
 If we can't use list sub-chunks inside other chunks, then instead of an SFe sub-chunk, the sub-chunks defined here will just be part of the `INFO-list` subchunk until SFe 5 is released, which will include a fourth separate `ISFe-list` chunk.

-### 5.12.1 "SFty" sub-chunk
+### 5.12.1 `SFty` sub-chunk

 The `SFty` sub-chunk is a required sub-chunk identifying the variant of SFe the bank is formatted in.
 It contains a UTF-8 string of 256 or fewer bytes including one or two terminators of value zero to make the total byte count even.